GerritCodeReview/homepage/index.md

 no guarantee for this.
 Which fixes are backported to these old releases is decided on a case by case basis.

-End of life for old releases is not announced but happens implicitly when a new Gerrit version is released.
+End of life for old releases happens implicitly when a new Gerrit version is released, and is not necessarily announced.

 For questions write to the mailing list (<a href="https://groups.google.com/group/repo-discuss">repo-discuss on Google Groups</a>), join the IRC channel <a href="https://echelog.com/logs/browse/gerrit/">#gerrit</a>, or